Viral evolution

-Viral evolution is a subfield of evolutionary biology and virology that is specifically concerned with the evolution of viruses.
+Viral evolution is a subfield of evolutionary biology and virology concerned with the evolution of viruses.
 Viruses have short generation times, and many—in particular RNA viruses—have relatively high mutation rates (on the order of one point mutation or more per genome per round of replication).
 Although most viral mutations confer no benefit and often even prove deleterious to viruses, the rapid rate of viral mutation combined with natural selection allows viruses to quickly adapt to changes in their host environment.
 In addition, because viruses typically produce many copies in an infected host, mutated genes can be passed on to many offspring quickly.
-Although the chance of mutations and evolution can change depending on the type of virus (e.g., double stranded DNA, double stranded RNA, single strand DNA), viruses overall have high chances for mutations.
+Although the chance of mutations and evolution can change depending on the type of virus (e.g., double stranded DNA, double stranded RNA, or single stranded DNA), viruses overall have high chances for mutations.

 Viral evolution is an important aspect of the epidemiology of viral diseases such as influenza (influenza virus), AIDS (HIV), and hepatitis (e.g. HCV).
 The rapidity of viral mutation also causes problems in the development of successful vaccines and antiviral drugs, as resistant mutations often appear within weeks or months after the beginning of a treatment.
 One of the main theoretical models applied to viral evolution is the quasispecies model, which defines a viral quasispecies as a group of closely related viral strains competing within an environment.

 Origins

 Three classical hypotheses

-Viruses are ancient.
 Studies at the molecular level have revealed relationships between viruses infecting organisms from each of the three domains of life, suggesting viral proteins that pre-date the divergence of life and thus infecting the last universal common ancestor.
-This indicates that some viruses emerged early in the evolution of life, and that they have probably arisen multiple times.
+This indicates that some viruses emerged early in the evolution of life.
+There is no truly universal genetic feature shared across the entirety of the virosphere; some viruses are entirely unrelated to one another.
+It can be inferred from this evidence that viruses have arisen multiple times.
 It has been suggested that new groups of viruses have repeatedly emerged at all stages of evolution, often through the displacement of ancestral structural and genome replication genes.

-There are three classical hypotheses on the origins of viruses and how they evolved:
+There are three main classical hypotheses that aim to explain the origins of viruses: